anarcat/terms-benchmarks/README.md

 a window is shrinked and expanded or when an expanded window doesn't rejoin long lines previously broken up.

-Unless otherwise noted, all tests were confirmed on Debian 9 and Fedora 27.
+All tests were done on Debian 9 and verified Fedora 27. mlterm fails the true-color test in Debian but succeeds in F27.

 Original feature review
 -----------------------

+This is a more elaborate table of tests performed on Debian 9 in July, but not validated on later versions with Fedora 27.

 | Terminal   | backgrounds | transparency | freetype | true-color | profiles | scripting | daemon | tab | URL | paste | text-wrap | scrollback | unicode | version         |
 | ---------- | ----------- | ------------ | -------- | ---------- | -------- | --------- | ------ | --- | --- | ----- | --------- | ---------- | ------- | --------------- |